vtlanglo-lilly/github-project-1/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: October 17, 2023
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: Madelyn Kapfhammer
+- Name: Vincent Langlois

+My name is Vince, and I have a dog named **Sully** and I'm currently reading _House of Leaves_

 ## Class Resources